nick-ng/poe-map-team/LAB_GEMS.md

 - 1.0 Bane (1, Bane of Condemnation)
 - 1.0 Blade Blast (2, Blade Blast of Dagger Detonation, Blade Blast of Unloading)
 - 1.0 Bodyswap (1, Bodyswap of Sacrifice)
-- 1.0 Cold Snap (1, Cold Snap of Power)
 - 1.0 Contagion (2, Contagion of Subsiding, Contagion of Transference)
-- 1.0 Crackling Lance (2, Crackling Lance of Disintegration, Crackling Lance of Branching)
 - 1.0 Discharge (1, Discharge of Misery)
 - 1.0 Divine Ire (2, Divine Ire of Holy Lightning, Divine Ire of Disintegration)
 - 1.0 Essence Drain (2, Essence Drain of Desperation, Essence Drain of Wickedness)
 - 1.0 Eye of Winter (2, Eye of Winter of Transience, Eye of Winter of Finality)
 - 1.0 Flame Dash (1, Flame Dash of Return)
-- 1.0 Forbidden Rite (1, Forbidden Rite of Soul Sacrifice)
+- 1.0 Flameblast (2, Flameblast of Contraction, Flameblast of Celerity)
 - 1.0 Frost Bomb (2, Frost Bomb of Instability, Frost Bomb of Forthcoming)
 - 1.0 Galvanic Field (1, Galvanic Field of Intensity)
 - 1.0 Hexblast (2, Hexblast of Contradiction, Hexblast of Havoc)